MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 - when at minimum, the gradient should be parallel, by looking at the visual chart
 - 3 equation with 3 variables

+### Lecture 14

+2023/04/11

+0000<->1500

+- non-independent variable
+- how to calculate dz by taking differential of g
+- calculate partial, set dy=0 which is y constant
+- from dz to partial z partial x
+- total differential of z in terms of x and y

 ### Lecture 15
 2022/04/15: finished, 0240 mins, gradient vector, inverse triangle f, approximation triangle F;
 0356 mins, tangent plane;